uutzinger/BioMedicalSensorBoard/microcontroller.md

 - $3.50

 ## ESP32 based
+- released in 2016
+- about 100 times faster than ESP8266
 - Xtensa dual-core (or single-core) 32-bit LX6 microprocesso
 - Wi-Fi: 802.11 b/g/n
 - Bluetooth: v4.2 BR/EDR and BLE (shares the radio with Wi-Fi)